 Well, no matter how positive you are, these types of scenarios are going to happen in life.
-If you’re already feeling negative your chances of attracting these types of people does get higher.
-However, the misconception is that when you’re positive you’ll only attract positive people, no, not always.
+And the misconception is, when you’re positive you’ll only attract positive people, no, not always.

 There are those negative people that will sneak in sometimes and take you by surprise.
 I’ll give you one real life example;

 When I was in NYC, I had just finished my energy healing training class and was heading to the subway to go home.
 I was feeling open, peaceful, happy and in my own feel good vibe, when out of nowhere I had this guy punch me in the stomach and kept walking.
 Yep.
 No idea who he was and why he did that but he acted like nothing happened.
 As I looked back at him in tears and in disbelief a lovely store clerk witnessed it all and invited me inside to catch my breath.